Deploy models for inference and prediction

 For smaller datasets, you can also use the native model inference routines provided by the library.

-For Python MLflow models, Databricks allows you to host machine learning models from the Model Registry as REST endpoints that are updated automatically based on the availability of model versions and their stages.
+For Python MLflow models, Databricks allows you to host machine learning models from the Model Registry as REST endpoints with Model Serving.